Farravid/farra_constexpr/README.md

 # farra_interval_map
 Yet another constexpr data structure for C++23

 > This is just a learning project, nothing fancy production ready.
+In fact you can only use this for constexpr construction because there is no assign mehtod or something.
+That wasn't the goal of this project :).

 # Setup
 > For a header only setup you can switch to the include branch